Toyota unveils sports car concept in bid to recapture Supra sizzle

-DETROIT (Reuters) - Toyota Motor Corp (7203.T) took the wraps off a new sports car concept on Monday, underscoring an effort by Japan’s largest automaker to energize its brand and fill a void in its lineup after discontinuing the Supra more than a decade ago.
+DETROIT, Jan 13 (Reuters) - Toyota Motor Corp took the wraps off a new sports car concept on Monday, underscoring an effort by Japan’s largest automaker to energize its brand and fill a void in its lineup after discontinuing the Supra more than a decade ago.

 The concept, called the FT-1, is part of a broader attempt by Chief Executive Akio Toyoda to add excitement to a brand better known for quality and reliability than heart-pumping performance.